 - Supervision.
 Kids need supervision.
 Without it, they get crazy and dangerous ideas in their heads.
 To increase the attention given by supervising staff, we recommend removing benches or other areas where staff may congregate and become distracted in their socializing.

 - One At A Time.
-It sounds pretty basic, but when kids or adults go down the slide together, their combined weight causes an increase in inertia and therefore increased speed.
+It sounds pretty basic, but when kids or adults go down the slide together, their combined weight causes an increase in inertia and therefore increases speed.
 This means that if a child rides down a slide while on an adults lap, if the child's rubber sole shoe touches the slide, they are traveling fast enough to snap that child's leg!

 Call Custom Playground Equipment for more FREE ideas on getting your playground up to safety compliance standards 1-800-242-0039

 With so many playground safety standards, the Consumer Product Safety Commission seems to have drawn a very fine line between fun and dangerous, but you don't have to sacrifice fun for safety!

 that teach them to push their limits and learn new skills."